The Olympic Games is set to take place in Tokyo, Japan in July as it stands.

 Despite his brave performances against Lomachenko, Jorge Linares and Ryan Garcia, Campbell is yet to taste world glory in the pro ranks.

 A Yorkshire legend.
-Adams continued to dominate the amateurs with another gold medal four years later at the 2016 Rio Games at flyweight.
+Nicola Adams won top honours in 2012 and continued to dominate the amateurs with another gold medal four years later at the 2016 Rio Games at flyweight.
 She finally made her highly-anticipated move as a professional in 2017 with Hall of Fame promoter Warren.

 Adams - named the most influential LGBT person in Great Britain by the Telegraph in 2012 - won five of her six bouts as a pro and captured the WBO world title before drawing her first and only defence at the Royal Albert Hall.